SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.kym-cdn.com/photos/images/newsfeed/001/944/435/931.jpg)

 - Keeping it challenging yet making people feel like they were able to contribute something significant is key.
-- The first part is not hard, since even the easiest motions are challenging to recruits (due to various reasons like not reaching 7 minutes.
-This translates to already a high amount of learning.
+- The first part is not hard, since even the easiest motions are challenging to recruits (due to various reasons like not reaching 7 minutes).
+This translates to already a high amount of learning already.
 Any benefit by doubling difficulty is marginal.

 ![image](https://i.ibb.co/tPCYNSgR/sadaboutdebate1.png)
 ![image](https://i.ibb.co/dw3rpnpr/sadaboutdebate2.png)